ianvanharten/all-time-reading-list/README.md

 - Tao Te Ching -- Lao Tzu
 - The Well-Educated Mind -- Susan Wise Bauer
 - Friendship with God -- Neale Donald Walsch

+## February 2023
+- You Are Not A Gadget -- Jaron Lanier